 Strengths.
 Detailed recipe engineering with sub-recipes and prep recipes.
 Inventory variance reporting.
 Multi-unit consolidation.

 Where it stops.
 Back-office only.
 No closed-loop AI on supplier replies.
 No statistical replenishment.
-Quote-based pricing typically $200+/month per location.
+Quote-based restaurant pricing.
 More: LineNow vs Navi Cost Control.

 9. Square Inventory + Toast Inventory (POS-native)